A proposal to extract and enhance four-Majorana interactions in hybrid nanowires: Kitaev chain with interactions

 Majorana Zero Modes in the Kitaev chain model are characterized by zero energy states separated from the bulk states by an energy gap.
 The wave functions corresponding to the Majorana modes have an oscillatory behavior with decaying amplitude.
 Depending on parameters like the length of the wire ($N$) and other parameters - $\mu$, $t$ and $\Delta$, the MZMs can either be localized at the very ends of the wire (under the condition $t = \Delta$) or spread out into the inner sections of the wire.
 Interactions between MZMs occur when these wave functions overlap with each other.
 As the overlap between distant MZMs is typically smaller than between nearby ones, this type of overlap tends to induce bilinear interactions between neighboring MZMs.
 To introduce a quartic interaction between MZMs, we introduce a non-local interaction term in the Hamiltonian with interaction strength $U$:

 This form of interaction is meant to model long-range interactions mediated, e.g. by charge or by phonons \cite{chiu_strongly_2015,PhysRevB.92.115138}.
+This interaction could be of Coulomb/density-density origin.
+It may be possible to enhance the interaction strength by taking certain measures like modifying the device design so as to minimize screening effects from nearby metals.
+Another idea is to modify the geometry of the device such as instead of having one nanowire with three segments (topo, non-topo, topo), which could have limited long-range interactions, we could have two nanowires (topo segments), with MZMs at their ends, placed parallel to each other, shown in Fig.~\ref{fig:twoparallelnws}.

 In addition to quartic interactions, the non-linear term also induces additional bilinear interactions between the MZMs.
 In the following, we show that it is possible to eliminate the bilinear interactions by means of tuning the Hamiltonian parameters.